johnretsas/cora-mq/README.md

 #### Description

 Creates a new queue with the specified name.
-The handler expects a JSON payload containing the queue name.

 #### Request Format